jatcar95/Daggerheart/content/Campaign/Prologue - Our Last Hope/Our Last Hope - Campaign Frame.md

 ### Wanderborne
 The Wanderborne in [[The Meld]] are perhaps the community most aware of how the land has changed in the past decade.
 Their nomadic lifestyle means they've seen many cultures throughout the continent both before and after war ravaged them - and they know how much more dangerous travel has become.
 - You used to travel with a companion.
 Who were they, and how do you remain connected?
-- Because of your community’s transience, you have loved ones in both [[Ravaldia]] and Dark Gulch.
+- Because of your community’s transience, you have loved ones in both [[Ravaldia]] and [[Dark Gulch]].
 How has this affected your relationship with the invasion?
 - How has the growing conflict altered your community’s travels?
 # Ancestries
 ### Clank